madcock/sf2000_multicore/README.md

 - the easiest thing to do is just uncomment a single core

 All of the cores are independent.

+## Updating
+- update EVERYTHING from the top level of this repo:
+    - `git pull --recurse-submodules`
+    - wait for a while
+- you can still pull from individual directories (like a core), as usual, but you may want to grab submodule updates too:
+    - `git pull; git submodule update --remote`

 ## Discussion
 All the latest information can be found in the [dev channel on Discord](https://discord.com/channels/741895796315914271/1099465777825972347) which is part of [Retro Handhelds](https://discord.gg/retrohandhelds).